Jim Ricks

-Jim Ricks is an American and Irish conceptual artist, writer, and curator.
+Jim Ricks is an American–born Irish conceptual artist, writer, and curator.
 He has exhibited throughout Ireland and internationally, including a number of public art projects.

 Early life and education

 Ricks was born in San Francisco, California.
 He started painting graffiti in the early 1990s.
-He studied photography and graduated from the California College of the Arts (2002) and received a Masters from the National University of Ireland, Galway and Burren College of Art programme (2007).
+He studied photography and graduated from the California College of the Arts (2002), and received a Masters degree from the National University of Ireland, Galway, and Burren College of Art programme (2007).

 Career

 Ricks's work utilises appropriation, institutional critique, politics, and humour.
 He has had solo shows in the United States, Ireland, the Netherlands, and Mexico.

-Ricks was director of 126 Artist-run Gallery from 2007–9, curating a number of shows and organizing exchanges with other artist-run spaces.
+Ricks was director of 126 Artist-run Gallery from 2007 to 2009, curating a number of shows and organizing exchanges with other artist-run spaces.
 With Stephanie Syjuco, he created knock-offs of work at the Frieze Art Fair in London, 2009.

 In an ongoing body of work, "Jim Ricks has developed the method of synchro-materialism as a means to consider the territory where art meets capitalism", and he has used this methodology in exhibition, performance, and print since 2010.
 In 2015 he travelled to Afghanistan to make Carpet Bombing, a large traditionally made carpet featuring imagery of military drones – an updated version of Afghan's war rugs.
 He participated in the 2017 Ghetto Biennale, Port-au-Prince, Haiti.